dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 The *traffic* plugin is a balancer that allows traffic steering, weighted responses and draining of clusters.
 The cluster information is retrieved from a service discovery manager that implements the service discovery protocols from Envoy [implements](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol).
-It connect to the manager using the Aggregated Discovery Service (ADS) protocol.
+It connects to the manager using the Aggregated Discovery Service (ADS) protocol.

 A Cluster in Envoy is defined as: "A group of logically similar endpoints that Envoy connects to."